 Pupils told inspectors that the good behaviour seen in and around the school during the inspection was typical of behaviour generally.
-They are aware of specific minor examples of restless behaviour when the speed of learning is slower than usual.
 They understand and generally respond well to the clear classroom rewards systems.
-Pupils told inspectors that there is no actual bullying, such as cyber-bullying or religious or racial abuse.
-One pupil said, 'Sometimes pupils have a fight over a football' but reported that in such cases they know which adults to turn to for support.
-Pupils' attitudes to learning are positive, and they are polite and welcoming to visitors.
+They reported that lessons are very rarely interrupted.
+Pupils are polite and welcoming to visitors.
+They told inspectors that there is no actual bullying, such as cyber-bullying or religious or racial abuse.
+One pupil said, 'Sometimes a couple of boys accidentally hurt one another and have a small fight,' but reported that the incidents were quickly dealt with.
+They know which adults to turn to if they have any worries.
+Pupils' attitudes to learning are positive, and this is seen in the school's attendance record, which has been improving year after year so that it is now above average.